OCA/l10n-netherlands/l10n_nl_tax_declaration_reporting/README.rst

 This module depends on the tax codes (e.g. 1a, 1b, 1c, 1d, 2a...) as prescribed
 by the Dutch tax laws.

+To use this module, the user should have installed the default Dutch chart of accounts and not changed the tax code names.
+Alternatively be sure that a similar structure for the the tax code names is recreated.

 When using the default Dutch chart of account, the module l10n_nl will be installed, which will add these codes automatically.

 Usage
 =====